Williams94/react-rails-heroku-template-app/README.md

 To change the status of a project, click on the "Change Status" button and select the new status from the dropdown menu.

 To view the conversation history, click on the "View History" button.
-This will display a list of all comments and status changes for the project.asd
+This will display a list of all comments and status changes for the project.